edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 ### Excel State

 The active sheet is the only important item that's visible.
 The other sheet states are not being used and are just taking up space.
 We could compress/serialize the inactive sheets and only decompress/convert back to state when activated.

+### Sockets

+Currently, this is not possible to implement with the time constraints, and may be even too ambitious to attempt.

+This lifts a lot of the heavy work on the client's machine as the bulk of the work handled by the server.
+With the server, browser constraints are removed, and full processing power and multi-threading might be possible to utilize.
+Need to research SSR, socketsk, ...